Unicon/shib-cas-authn3/README.md

 </Context>
 ```

-Here's how you do the empty session path in Tomcat:
+Here's how you do the empty session path in Tomcat 6:

 * Enable Tomcat's SSL Connector's *emptySessionPath* in `$CATALINA_HOME/conf/server.xml`